-Medical shadowing is one of the most beneficial clinical experiences to have before you apply to medical school.
-Admissions committees see shadowing as a demonstration of your commitment to medicine, and your participation helps solidify your decision that becoming a physician is right for you.
+Medical shadowing is one of the most beneficial clinical experiences to have before applying to medical school.
+Admissions committees see shadowing as a demonstration of your commitment to medicine.
+Your participation also helps solidify your decision that becoming a physician is right for you.

-While many students have heard of medical shadowing, many don’t fully understand its importance, let alone know how to shadow a doctor.
-Our guide will help you understand the basics of medical shadowing, its importance, and how to obtain the proper expertise to give you an advantage when applying to the top medical schools in the US.
+While many students have heard of medical shadowing, many don’t fully understand its importance, let alone how to shadow a doctor.
+Our guide will help you understand the basics of medical shadowing, what to expect when shadowing a doctor, and how shadowing is advantageous when applying to the top medical schools in the U.S.

 Indeed, the AAMC notes that shadowing a doctor is an excellent way “to find out if a career in medicine might be right for you,” as “it will give you a better understanding of what a doctor’s typical day is like, and give you good experience to talk about in your applications and interviews for medical school.”

-Because this will be a defining period as a pre-med student, you want to make sure you choose an opportunity that is most beneficial to you and your career path.
+Because this will be a defining period as a pre-med student, you want to ensure you choose the most beneficial opportunity for you and your career path.
 Follow these necessary steps to find a doctor to shadow.

-For example, if you feel you might want to pursue an oncology career, find an oncologist who offers shadowing opportunities.
-You can shadow them to get a feel for the field, and if you realize it isn’t what you want to pursue, you can go back and search for other areas that interest you.
+For example, if you feel you might want to pursue oncology, find an oncologist who offers shadowing opportunities.
+You can shadow them to get a feel for the field, and if you realize it isn’t what you want, you can go back and search for other areas that interest you.

-The point is to give yourself a chance to determine whether a career in medicine is right for you and to give you some direction when it comes to determining areas of interest.
+The point is to give yourself a chance to determine whether a career in medicine is right for you and direction when determining areas of interest.

-If you’re not sure which areas of medicine you’re interested in or how to find a doctor to shadow, start by looking at shadowing opportunities near you.
+If you’re not sure which areas of medicine you’re interested in or how to find a doctor, start by looking at shadowing opportunities near you.
 Ask your current doctor(s) if you can shadow them or if they can recommend any physicians they know of who allow students to shadow them.

-Ask professors or academic advisors if they are aware of any shadowing opportunities as well.
+Ask professors or academic advisors if they’re aware of any opportunities as well.
 Research local medical centers and private practices to see if they offer the chance to shadow their physicians.

 Do not wait until the last minute to reach out.
 Doctors are busy, and chances are they will not immediately respond to you.
-There may also be a procedure they must follow if they allow you to shadow them.
+There may also be a procedure they must follow for you to shadow them.

 Plan to contact physicians at least three weeks before you wish to begin shadowing.
 You can send a letter, write an email, or contact them directly by phone.

-Do not just show up to their practice expecting them to have the time to sit down and talk to you about shadowing them.
-Preparing a well-thought-out document requesting such an opportunity strengthens your chances of receiving a response.
+Don’t just show up to their practice expecting them to have time to sit down and talk.
+Preparing a well-thought-out document requesting such an opportunity strengthens your chances of receiving a positive response.

-Whether you are writing an email or letter or calling the doctor on the phone, you want to have an outline of what to include in your request.
+Whether you’re writing an email, letter, or calling the doctor, you want to have an outline of what to include in your request.
 Be sure to include the following information:

-For example, let’s say Susan is thinking about applying to medical school and wants to shadow Dr. Khan, a local pediatrician in her town.
+For example, let’s say Susan is considering applying to medical school and wants to shadow Dr. Khan, a local pediatrician in her town.
 She finds an email where she can send her shadowing request.
 Here is how she should draft her email to Dr. Khan:

 Dear Dr. Khan,

 Would you allow me to shadow you for a few days a week in the upcoming months?
 I would be grateful for the opportunity to observe you in your profession.
-If you have any questions or concerns, I will be happy to speak with you about it.
+If you have any questions or concerns, I will be happy to speak with you about them.
 I look forward to hearing from you.
-Thank you and have a great day.
+Thank you, and have a great day.

-Not only has Susan stated her desire to pursue medicine, but she also creates an opportunity to establish a dialogue between herself and the doctor in question.
-Your request does not have to be long; keep it concise and straightforward to get your point across immediately.
+Not only has Susan stated her desire to pursue medicine, but she also creates an opportunity to establish a dialogue between herself and the doctor.
+Your request does not have to be long; keep it straightforward to get your point across immediately.

 Virtual shadowing will never replace an ENT visit.
-However, it provides an opportunity for students to gain clinical experience while in-person shadowing is on hold.
+However, it allows students to gain clinical experience if in-person shadowing is on hold.

 Of course, physicians can only conduct limited physical examinations virtually.
 But, Dr. Punim Thakkar, assistant professor of otolaryngology at the GW School of Medicine and Health Sciences, believes virtual shadowing has been valuable for his patients and practice.

-He notes that, “It is worthwhile for students because they still have the ability to shadow attendings as we take a thorough history, and when appropriate, students themselves can interview patients while their attendings observe them.”
+He notes, “It is worthwhile for students because they still have the ability to shadow attendings as we take a thorough history, and when appropriate, students themselves can interview patients while their attendings observe them.”

 Both HEAL Clinical Education Network and Webshadowers provide free weekly virtual shadowing opportunities.
-HEAL will even provide a certificate to help you document your completed hours.
+HEAL even provides a certificate to help you document your completed hours.
 Webshadowers also provides DO shadowing opportunities.

 Seattle Children’s Hospital defines physician observerships as “an experience where individuals with or without prior medical education can observe medical professionals as they care for patients and families for a specific period of time in this healthcare facility.”